This sample demonstrates how to use Docker Linux containers to host NServiceBus endpoints communicating over the RabbitMQ transport.

 Each endpoint is a container built on top of the official

-microsoft/ image from Docker Hub.
-The container image is built using endpoint binaries from the
+mcr. image from Docker Hub.
+The container image builds and publishes the endpoint binaries and then uses those artifacts to build the final container image:

 Endpoints configure the RabbitMQ transport to use the broker instance running in the